danylokv-lang/danylokv-lang/README.md

 # Hi, I’m Danylo 👋

 🎓 Student Software Developer based in Switzerland
-🇺🇦 Ukrainian citizen | 🇨🇭 Living in Zurich area
+🇨🇭 Living in Zurich area
 💻 Interested in real-world development, automation, and building useful products

-I enjoy working close to the code — from low-level systems and backend logic to web interfaces, mobile apps, and small tools that solve real problems.
+I enjoy working from low-level systems and backend logic to web interfaces, mobile apps, and small tools that solve real problems.
 I’m especially motivated by projects where I can **learn fast, build things end-to-end, and improve through practice**.

 ---